CODE-SUBMIT/Graph_Neighborhood_1/README.md

 # Mutual Information Maximization in Graph Neural Networks

 # Overview
-This repository is the implementation of the accepted IJCNN 2020 paper 'Mutual Information Maximization in Graph Neural Networks'.
-In the paper, we proposed a neighborhood combination method for graph learning including supervised/semi-supervised graph classification, graph link prediction, and graph edge generation/classification.
+This repository is the implementation of the paper titled 'Mutual Information Maximization in Graph Neural Networks', which is accepted by IJCNN 2020.
+In the paper, we extend the graph neural networks frameworks by exploring the aggregation and iteration scheme in the methodology of mutual information.
+We propose a new approach of enlarging the normal neighborhood in the aggregation of GNNs, which aims at maximizing mutual information.
 The proposed approach improves the performance of the following graph models:

 * **[GCN](https://github.com/weihua916/powerful-gnns)** from Xu *et al.*: [Representation learning on graphs: Methods and applications](https://arxiv.org/abs/1709.05584) (2017)